JingyiChris/exSEEK/README.md

 exseek.py quality_control -d example
 ```
 > **Note:**
-> * The detailed results for each sample are in `example_data/output/example/fastqc`.
+> * The detailed results for each sample are in folder `example_data/output/example/fastqc`.
 > * You can quickly check the summary results with the `fastqc.txt` file in `example_data/output/example/summary`.

 #### 2.4 Remove adapter